 On their device, go to Settings > Accounts.
 Managed accounts are listed under Work.

-How do my users upgrade to the latest version of Android?
+How do users upgrade to the latest Android version?

 Upgrades are usually dependent on the carrier.
 Contact your user's carrier for more information on their software update cycle.

 I don't see Google Play on the device.
 How do I get it?